Manitoba road trips: Perfectly Parkland

-See iconic prairie giants and make your way into the wilds of the Parkland on this outdoor adventure.
+See iconic prairie giants and make your way into the wild wild west of the Parkland on this outdoor adventure.

 This summer, we're featuring an amazing collection of road trips that will help you explore every corner of Manitoba.
-The Perfectly Parkland road trip covers the western side of Manitoba's Parkland region through Treaty 2 and 4 territory.
+The Perfectly Parkland road trip covers the western side of Manitoba's Parkland region.

 Part one